openfga/rfcs/20220831-add-type-restrictions-to-json-syntax.md

 - [ListObjects Endpoint](https://openfga.dev/api/service#/Relationship%20Queries/ListObjects)
 - [What is a user?](https://openfga.dev/docs/concepts#what-is-a-user)
 - Floating User ID: A user identifier without a type (e.g. `anne`, `4` or `4179af14-f0c0-4930-88fd-5570c7bf6f59`)
 - Reverse Expansion: Normally [expand](https://openfga.dev/docs/interacting/relationship-queries#expand) takes an object and relation and returns the first leaves of users who are related.
-Reverse expand would be the opposite, taking a user and a relation and retuning the objects who are related.
+Reverse expand would be the opposite, taking a user and a relation and returning the objects which are related.

 ## Motivation